pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/access_policy.rst

 Viewset Enforcement
 -------------------

-Protecting a viewset with your saved AccessPolicy is done by declaring a ``permission_classes`` class attribute on your ViewSet that points to ``pulpcore.plugin.access_policy.AccessPolicyFromDB``.
+Pulp configures the ``DEFAULT_PERMISSION_CLASSES`` in the settings file to use ``pulpcore.plugin.access_policy.AccessPolicyFromDB`` by default.
+This ensures that by defining a ``DEFAULT_ACCESS_POLICY`` on your Viewset, Pulp will automatically save it to the database at migration-time, and your Viewset will be protected without additional effort.

+This strategy allows users to completely customize or disable the DRF Permission checks Pulp uses like any typical DRF project would.

-For example, here is the FileRemoteViewSet which enables authorization enforcement as follows:
+Also like a typical DRF project, individual Viewsets or views can also be customized to use a different Permission check by declaring the ``permission_classes`` check.
+For example, here is the ``StatusView`` which disables permission checks entirely as follows:

 .. code-block:: python

-    from pulpcore.plugin.access_policy import AccessPolicyFromDB

-    class FileRemoteViewSet(NamedModelViewSet):
+    class StatusView(APIView):
         ...
-        permission_classes = (AccessPolicyFromDB,)
+        permission_classes = tuple()
         ...